eclipse-kura/kura/_posts/config/2017-05-04-device-information.md

 ![]({{ site.baseurl }}/assets/images/config/DeviceProfile.png)

 ## Bundles
-This tab lists all the bundles installed on ESF, with details about the name, version, id and state.
+This tab lists all the bundles installed on ESF, with details about the name, version, id, state and signature.
+The signature value will be **true** if the corresponding bundle is digitally signed, **false** otherwise.

 ![]({{ site.baseurl }}/assets/images/config/DeviceBundles.png)